Lani Misalucha: 1996–1999: Career beginnings

-Misalucha sang the song "Ang Iibigin ay Ikaw" (written by Jimmy Borja) which was a finalist at the Metro Manila Popular Music Festival and later received the Awit Award for Record of the Year.
-She recorded an album "More than I Should" (Alpha Records) with carrier single of the same title written by Odette Quesada in 1990.
-The album included Misalucha's cover of Fifth Dimension's "Somebody Warm Like Me".
-The entire album earned 12 Katha Award nominations in 1997.
-The following year, Misalucha won the Minuro Endo Best Interpreter/Singer Award at the 3rd Asian Song Festival.
-Her piece entitled "Handle with Care" (written by Gideon Jungee Marcelo) won silver in the Best Original Song category.
-In 1998, Misalucha moved to Viva Records and her album, with carrier single "Tunay na Mahal" (written by Freddie Saturno), made the charts and turned gold, later receiving the Awit Award for Best Ballad Recording, Awit Award for Best Performance by a Female Recording Artist, and Katha Award for Best Female Pop Vocal Performance.
-Her cover of the 1966 song, "You Don't Have To Say You Love Me" topped the Philippine charts in the same year.
-Misalucha's interpretation of "Can't Stop Loving You" (written by Dodjie Simon) won her songwriter the Grand Prize at the 1999 Metropop Song Festival.
+Misalucha sang "Ang Iibigin ay Ikaw" (written by Jimmy Borja), which was a finalist at the Metro Manila Popular Music Festival, and later received the Awit Award for Record of the Year.
+She recorded the album More Than I Should for Alpha Records, featuring a title track written by Odette Quesada in 1990.
+The album included her cover of Fifth Dimension’s “Somebody Warm Like Me” and received 12 Katha Award nominations in 1997.
+The following year, she won the Minuro Endo Best Interpreter/Singer Award at the 3rd Asian Song Festival.
+Her song "Handle with Care" (written by Gideon Jungee Marcelo) won silver in the Best Original Song category.
+In 1998, Misalucha moved to Viva Records, and her album, with the carrier single "Tunay na Mahal" (written by Freddie Saturno), made the charts and turned gold, later receiving the Awit Award for Best Ballad Recording, Awit Award for Best Performance by a Female Recording Artist, and Katha Award for Best Female Pop Vocal Performance.
+Her cover of the 1966 song "You Don't Have To Say You Love Me" topped the Philippine charts in the same year.
+Misalucha's interpretation of "Can't Stop Loving You" (written by Dodjie Simon) won her the Grand Prize at the 1999 Metropop Song Festival.
 She was tapped to play the lead role of Sita in the S.K.
 Productions musical play entitled Rama at Sita.
-In 1999, Misalucha also received Artist of the Year Award, Aliw Award for Best Lounge Act, Awit Award for Best Performance by a Female Recording Artist, and Awit Award Nomination for Best Stage Actress.
+In 1999, Misalucha also received the Artist of the Year Award, Aliw Award for Best Lounge Act, Awit Award for Best Performance by a Female Recording Artist, and Awit Award Nomination for Best Stage Actress.